MekdiYilma/dreams/README.md

 “The interpretation of dreams is the royal road to a knowledge of the unconscious activities of the mind.” ― Sigmund Freud, The Interpretation of Dreams (1900)

 ## Introduction
-The main objective of this analysis is to provide data-driven insights into one of the many obscure activities of the brain, dream and its interpretation.
-What kinds of emotional responses can we expect from our dreams?
-Are dreams a tiny into our figment of imagitions or perhaps asked differently, are dreams the manifestations of the processings of who we are and our daily experiences?
-Although the interpretation of any dream will only make sense in the context of the dreamer's life, I suspect individuals with shared backgrounds and/or experiences display relatively similar emotional envoked by their dreams than those from different backgrounds.
+The main objective of this analysis is to provide data-driven insights into one of the many obscure activities of the brain, dream, and its interpretation.
+What kind of emotional responses can we expect from our dreams?
+Are dreams a tiny glimpse into our figment of imagination or perhaps asked differently, are dreams the manifestations of who we are and our daily experiences?
+Although the interpretation of any dream will only make sense in the context of the dreamer's life, I suspect individuals with shared backgrounds and experiences display relatively similar emotions from their dreams to those from different backgrounds.

 ## Motivation
-I have taken many exursions into my parallel universe where I have played out many reality-based scenarios differently than they occurred, fullfiled the deepest desires, experienced incredible moments, felt shock and horror, and even done things that defy the law of physics.
 Dreams have always facinated me.
+In my dreams, I have played out many reality-based scenarios differently than they occurred, fullfiled the deepest desires, experienced incredible moments, felt shock and horror, and even done things that defy the law of physics.
 And now, it led me to this data analysis where I take few common assumptions about dreams in order validate claims based on statistics.

 ## Methodology